-Travel Vaccines and Advice for the Balearic Islands
+Travel Vaccines and Advice for the Balearics

 The Balearic Islands function as an autonomous community of Spain.
 They’re an archipelago located in the Mediterranean Sea.

-There are number of islands that make up the Balearics, including: Mallorca, Menorca, Ibiza, and Formentera.
+There are number of islands that make up the Balearics, including: Mallorca, Menorca, Ibiza and Formentera.

 The population has grown dramatically over the past 50 years, nearly doubling.
 Over one million people now live on the Balearics.